lnishan/dbhw4/README.md

 ## Optimization approaches

 * A specialized and highly-optimized std::unordered\_map
+➔ Hash function: Simple tabulation hashing
-➔ Simple Tabulation Hashing and Linear Probing
+➔ Linear probing

 * An extra-large write buffer
 ➔ No need to write to the file before queries

 * Compact and uniform file format
-➔ Simple decoding to boost input effiency
+➔ Simple decoding to boost input efficiency

 * High reserves on std::vectors
 ➔ Reduce the number of memory reallocations
 ➔ Trade memory for speed

-* Use predominantly the C library
+* Use C library
+➔ Use the more efficient C library.
-➔ Some C++ STLs are incredibly slow, such as std::string and related I/O functions
+➔ Some C++ STLs are incredibly slow, especially std::string and related I/O functions

 * C++11 features
 ➔ Use newer functions with underlying move semantics to prevent unnecessary data copying

 * Reduction of branch instructions
 ➔ Eliminate branch misprediction penalties

 * Generally robust codes throughout

 ## Test results

-> 2:30 AM (UTC+8), June 4, 2016
+> **Date:** 2:30 AM (UTC+8), June 4, 2016
+> **Environment:** 1TB SSHD, 16GB RAM, i7-3770

 | # | Import | Indexing | Queries |
 | --- | --- | --- | --- | --- |